intuiting-machine/intuiting-machine.github.io/index.md

 layout: home
 title: Intuiting Machine
 ---
-# Github.io template.
-Index
+# Intuiting Machine
 <pre>
   A machine knowing or understanding something because of a 'feeling' rather than because of facts or what someone has told.
 </pre>
 [Page 1](./pages/page_1)